stetson06/tester-repository1/2022-01-23-causal-impact.md

 The probability of obtaining this effect by chance is very small (Bayesian one-sided tail-area probability p = 0.0).
 This means the causal effect can be considered statistically significant.
 ```
 <br>
-So, this is the same information as we saw above, but put into a written report which can go straight to the client.
+So, this is the same information as we saw above, but put into a written report which can go straight to the client!

-The high level story of this that, yes, we did see an uplift in sales for those customers that joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This uplift was deemed to be significantly significant (@ 95%)
+The high level story of this is that, yes, we do see a clear jump in sales for those customers who joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
+This uplift is deemed to be significantly significant (@ 95%).

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the uplift we are seeing here is actually the result of seasonality.
+It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the spending increase we are seeing here is actually the result of seasonality.

 It would be interesting to track this uplift over time and see if: